5jt/dyalog-cookbook/manuscript/14_Services.md

 `cmd` could now be execute with the `Execute` class which we introduced in chapter 8, "Handling Errors".
 That would do the trick.

+`DYALOG_NOPOPUPS`
-Note `DYALOG_NOPOPUPS=1`: this prevents any dialogs from popping up (aplcore, WS FULL etc.).
+: Setting this to 1 prevents any dialogs from popping up (aplcore, WS FULL etc.).
 You don't want them when Dyalog is running in the background because there's nobody around to click the "OK" button.
-This also prevents the "Service MyAppService successfully installed" message from popping up which you don't want to see when executing tests that install, start, pause, resume, stop and uninstall a Service.
+: This also prevents the "Service MyAppService successfully installed" message from popping up which you don't want to see when executing tests that install, start, pause, resume, stop and uninstall a Service.

 In order to uninstall the Service simply open a console window with "Run as administrator" and enter: